 from the Downloads page

 If timing needs to be changed later at character level, the heads must be re-synced and their internal timelines adjusted accordingly.

+For ease of asset management, builds are always nested inside a Symbol container.
 When multiple character builds are created they should all maintain proper relative scaling between each other at 100%.
-This ensures that when two or more characters are dropped into a shot and they appear to be a similar distance away from the camera we can easily check if the scaling is correct – the numbers have to match.
+This ensures that when two or more characters are dropped into a shot and they appear to be a similar distance away from the camera, we can easily check if the scaling is correct – the numbers have to match.

 The process of animating should be multi-pass, similar to the traditional pose to pose animation.

-Many Flash animators who have some traditional animation experience tend to roughly sketch the keys first with the paintbrush on a top layer, focusing on line of action and space/depth/foreshortening.
-These roughs are then used to guide them when they block out the poses using the actual rig.
+Some Flash animators who have traditional animation experience tend to roughly sketch the poses first with the paintbrush on a top layer, focusing on line of action and space/depth/foreshortening.
+These roughs are then used to guide them when they block out the keys using the actual rig.

 Dealing with many symbols distributed to many layers is a technical challenge, but over time animators learn to lock and unlock layers, quickly turn outlines on and off, snapping on and off, to move transform points around temporarily and so on, without losing their way.
 For the beginner the process looks overwhelming.
 That is why inexperienced animators should start learning the techniques with the simplest possible character builds.

 EDAP Tools' Smart Magnet Rigs greatly speed up handling of complex, intricate, multi-symbol builds, streamlining chain selection, thus allowing animators to focus on expressive poses and not waste time and energy, dealing with the pivots and manual selections.